Predatoroid/currency-calculator/README.md

 	dotnet ef database update
 	```

-3. Navigate to `CurrencyCalculator.API`  in order to run the API:
+3. Navigate to `CurrencyCalculator.API`  in order to run the API (make sure that you have installed .NET Core 3.1 Runtime & SDK):
 	```bash
 	dotnet run
 	```